Two Verticals that Aren’t Slowing Down in a Stay-at-Home Economy

 With COVID-19 making its presence known across the globe, virtually every country is now well entrenched in the new “stay-at-home” lifestyle.
 Government-mandated social distancing measures have restricted all public gatherings, leaving people isolated in their home for weeks – or months – at a time.
 And while some areas of the world are starting to talk about implementing reopening plans, many people will continue to be at home, either because they are in a high-risk group, they don’t agree with the timing of reopening and want to mitigate risk, or they unfortunately no longer have a job to which they can return.

 Unsurprisingly, changes this extreme have led to huge swings in consumer behavior – some of which caused vertical changes that were predicted, while others came as quite a surprise (we’re looking at you, Shopping and Dating).
 Some of the hardest-hit industries, like Travel and Hospitality, will have to lay low and whether the storm.
-But for two verticals in particular, there’s a consumer-interest influx happening that marketers and partners can’t afford to ignore.
+But for two verticals in particular, there’s a consumer-interest influx happening that marketers and affiliate partners can’t afford to ignore.

 If you’ve seen our latest white paper on performance marketing vertical trends during COVID-19, you know that the Personal Finance and Software verticals have experienced a boom in ad spend.
 (And if you haven’t seen our Pivoting in a Pandemic white paper, you can download it here!).
-In today’s piece, we dig into the details on why these verticals are seeing impressive growth, how marketers can help provide important services in a time of need, and how partners can reposition themselves for success in the new normal.
+In today’s piece, we dig into the details on why these verticals are seeing impressive growth, how marketers can help provide important services in a time of need, and how affiliates can reposition themselves for success in the new normal.

 The Personal Finance vertical has remained one of the strongest categories from the start of the COVID-19 pandemic, and appears to be staying on an upward trajectory.
 As consumers come to terms with the new economic reality, there has been a renewed focus on their finances.
 While some sub-genres of the financial sector, such as services that monitor or help improve consumer credit score, have dipped or remained largely flat, others have seen an increase in demand with the onset of the pandemic – and will likely see other waves of demand as the economy continues to remain in flux.